Redocly/redocly-cli/docs/rules/required-string-property-missing-min-length.md

 ## API design principles

-The `minLength` property is useful in scenarios where you need to specify a minimum length requirement for a string or to check if the string is not empty, especially if the property is marked as `required`.
-It helps to prevent errors or unexpected behavior in your application that may result from having strings that are too short or even empty.
-By setting a minimum length, you can ensure that the string has enough characters to be useful in your application.
-Overall, using the `minLength` property for string type properties in OAS definitions is a best practice for ensuring data integrity and improving the overall quality of the API.
+The `minLength` keyword constrains string values.
+When a property of type `string` is `required`, defining the `minLength` helps prevent common mistakes, such as empty strings.
+Use the `minLength` property as a best practice to ensure data integrity and enhances the overall quality of the API.

 ## Configuration